Larry850806/lol-update-notifier/README.md

 2. run a container in background

-`docker run -d --name lol-update-notifier larry850806/lol-update-notifier-app`
+`docker run -d --restart=always --name lol-update-notifier larry850806/lol-update-notifier-app`

 ## How to publish newer image to dockerhub